ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

   - This will release the build to App Store Connect Users
 2. Add the build to the appropriate test groups

+### Branches and Versions and Build Numbers, Oh My!

+The release process caters for our normal use case, since with trunk-based development and continuous delivery, we can select a specific commit to promote as a production release.

+However, this optimization means that the process for creating a release that is not based off trunk (`internal` for releases, as `master` is trunk for development) requires more manual intervention.
+For example, cutting a hotfix release from a previous release commit will generally require a branch with the necessary changes and a manual build number bump.
+The release process then continues as normal, by deploying from the commit to a specified environment.

 ### Deploying to Production

 To trigger a release manually, set the following environment variables: